EwenQuim/ewenquim.github.io/articles/3-pgp.md

 If you commit from a graphical interface, it is also possible to sign your commits!

-For example, if you use Visual Studio Code, just go to the settings, type `git sign` and activate the option.
+For example, if you use Visual Studio Code, just go to the settings, search `git sign` and activate the corresponding option.

 It is also important to add your public PGP key to your remote repository, so the git host can verify them (often represented with a nice green tick on your history).